Why an Early Morning Exercise Routine Works!

 ❤️ He was a good influence and probably the reason the early morning exercise routine stuck with me, and why I’m so incredibly productive!

-💒 When Mark and I first got married, we used to hit the gym before work at 5am!
+When I first got married, my hubby and I used to hit the gym before work at 5am!

-Our gym clothes and shoes were ready to go, and so were our pre-workout snacks that we ate on the way to the gym.
+The gym clothes, shoes, and water bottles were ready to go, and so were the pre-workout snacks that we ate on the way to the gym.

 Luckily the gym was close by and we arrived right before they opened the doors.

-Yes, there are advantages of an early morning workout such as:
+Here are a few advantages of an early morning workout:

 🛌 Better Sleep!